Risk Management

 Risk Management Training

 As part of efforts to share risk-related knowledge throughout the company, Sojitz also creates videos that feature case studies of specific trading or business investment-related incidents that have occurred at Sojitz Group.
 In the videos, employees involved in the incident engage in open dialogue with members of the Risk Management Department to discuss their experience and highlight key takeaways.
 Through this initiative, Sojitz aims to encourage employees to apply the collective knowledge gained through past incidents in their work each day.
+In fiscal year 2024, 5 case studies were presented, and they were viewed by a large number of employees from both the Business and Corporate divisions.

 The risks that trading companies face are constantly evolving.
 Sojitz therefore reviews and updates the content of its training materials as needed and strives to provide employees with the tools needed to respond to evolving and newly emerging risks.